 At the core of Davis’ grassroots pursuit of forgotten black culture is the pianist’s personal collection of rare 19th-and early 20th century printed musical African Americana.
 This archive, widely respected in the antiquarian book and ephemera world, has been the source for many of the ideas and materials that are the underpinning of Davis’ multi-faceted and cutting-edge career.
-His performances at Strathmore, The Gilmore Keyboard Festival, Joe’s Pub, Le Poisson Rouge, and other important classical, jazz, and roots music venues and festivals across the United States, marked the listening public’s first exposure to countless piano works not heard since the lifetime of their composers who, both white and black, had been missing links on the continuum of American music.
-Last season, Davis appeared on the Lead Belly Fest at Carnegie Hall, during which he shared the main stage with some of the living legends of American roots music, rhythm & blues, and rock ‘n roll, including Buddy Guy, Eric Burdon, Edgar Winter, Kenny Wayne Shepherd, Dom Flemons, Josh White, Jr., and Tom Chapin.
+His performances at Strathmore, The Symphony Space, The Gilmore Keyboard Festival, Joe’s Pub, Le Poisson Rouge, and other important classical, jazz, and roots music venues and festivals across the United States, marked the listening public’s first exposure to countless piano works not heard since the lifetime of their composers who, both white and black, had been woefully forgotten figures on the continuum of American music.
+In 2016, Davis appeared on the Lead Belly Fest at Carnegie Hall, during which he shared the main stage with some of the living legends of American roots music, rhythm & blues, and rock ‘n roll, including Buddy Guy, Eric Burdon, Edgar Winter, Kenny Wayne Shepherd, Dom Flemons, Josh White, Jr., and Tom Chapin.
 A month later, he gave a solo recital at The Metropolitan Museum of Art in New York City on an 1882 Steinway that was the centerpiece of The Met’s exhibition, Artistic Furniture of the Gilded Age.
-In early 2017, Davis will co-curate an exhibition at Brown University of 19th-century printed musical African Americana drawn from his own collection and the holdings of Brown’s acclaimed John Hay Library.
+In 2017, Davis curated the exhibition, Bamboula!
+Black Music Before the Blues, at Brown University of 19th-century printed musical African Americana drawn from his own collection and the esteemed holdings of Brown’s John Hay Library.

 Initially, Davis caught the public’s attention during runs of his one-man, multi-media theatrical concert about Blind Tom, entitled Will the Real Thomas Wiggins Please Stand Up!, at the Culture Project in New York and at Brown University’s Rites & Reason Theater, and via a performance of Blind Tom’s music at The Martin Luther King Festival 2000 sponsored by National Public Radio, the Atlanta Symphony, the Martin Luther King Center for Nonviolent Social Change, and Morehouse-Spelman College.
 Soon thereafter, a substantial front page article in the “Arts and Leisure” section of The New York Times about the release of John Davis Plays Blind Tom catapulted the CD into a top seller and led to stories about Davis’ pursuit of Blind Tom on CNN, CNN-International, the BBC World News, ABC Radio National (Australia), and NPR’s All Things Considered and Performance Today.
 Subsequent acknowledgments of Davis’ contributions have been given in The New Yorker; The Independent (London); Time Out New York; Scientific American; the magazine of African-American culture, American Legacy; and on NPR’s Here & Now and On Point, with Tom Ashbrook.
 Will the Real Thomas Wiggins Please Stand Up! inaugurated the 2003-2004 season at The Symphony Space in New York.
 Another performance of the show at the Springer Opera House, the State Theater of Georgia was filmed for an extended story about Davis and Blind Tom on PBS’s Life 360.
 A program-long interview of Davis was also aired on ABC’s Nightline Up-Close, later reprised in a special “Best of Up-Close” edition.